TraderHQ

 • Struggling to adjust your perception of a stock’s value after an initial estimate

-Consider a scenario where a stock recommended by Seeking Alpha (in-depth review)’s Alpha Picks was trading at $100 six months ago but has since dropped to $60.
+Consider a scenario where a stock recommended by Seeking Alpha (read our review)’s Alpha Picks was trading at $100 six months ago but has since dropped to $60.
 The anchoring bias might cause you to view $100 as the stock’s “true” value, leading you to see the current price as an automatic bargain without fully analyzing the reasons for the decline.

 Herd Mentality: This bias drives you to follow the crowd rather than conduct your own thorough analysis.
 In stock picking, it can manifest as: